kevin-chalmers/set10108/labs/lab04/README.md

 };
 ```

 To exploit SIMD instructions, data needs to be *streamed* to the processor.
 This is achieved via aligning memory correctly yo allow data to be read efficiently by the CPU.
-Our first application will illustrate how we can align memory correctly in C++:
+Our first application will illustrate how we can align memory correctly in C++.
+The following is Microsoft specific:

 ```cpp
 int main(int argc, char **argv)